Mike Ahern (Australian politician): Parliamentary career

-By the late 1980s Sir Joh Bjelke-Petersen's (knighted in 1984) standing as premier had begun to be compromised by the failure of the disastrous "Joh for Canberra" campaign in 1987 and the establishment, against Bjelke-Petersen's will in 1987, of the Inquiry into Police Corruption and Other Matters led by Tony Fitzgerald QC.
+By the late 1980s the standing of Sir Joh Bjelke-Petersen (he was knighted in 1984) as premier had begun to be compromised by the failure of the disastrous "Joh for Canberra" campaign in 1987 and the establishment, against Bjelke-Petersen's will in 1987, of the Inquiry into Police Corruption and Other Matters led by Tony Fitzgerald QC.
 Facing internal pressure to resign, in October 1987 Sir Joh announced he would step down in 1988 after hosting Expo '88.

 Shortly afterwards, Sir Joh threw his support behind a proposal to have the world's tallest building built near Brisbane Central Station, objected to by the Brisbane City Council and many sectors of the public.
-Facing objections also voiced within his own partyroom, Sir Joh met Sir Walter Campbell the Governor of Queensland in November, with a request to allow him to purge dissenters from his Cabinet.
+Facing objections also voiced within his own partyroom, Sir Joh met the Governor of Queensland, Sir Walter Campbell, in November with a request to allow him to purge dissenters from his Cabinet.
 Eventually Campbell agreed on 24 November to allow him to sack Ahern and two other ministers.

 Sir Joh refused to call a party meeting to allow his opponents to request a leadership spill, so the management committee of the National Party called one for 26 November.
 Sir Joh boycotted this meeting, at which the spill motion was carried by a margin of 38–9.
 With Sir Joh not even in the room, Ahern won a three-way contest for the leadership, with Bill Gunn as deputy leader.

-Ahern immediately wrote to the Governor, Sir Walter Campbell, seeking to be commissioned as the new premier.
+Ahern immediately wrote to the governor, seeking to be commissioned as the new premier.
 This normally would have been a pro forma request since the Nationals had a majority in their own right (as they had since 1983).
 However, despite not even having nominated for the leadership, Sir Joh insisted he was still premier.
 While it seemed that Campbell was bound by convention to appoint Ahern, he refused to terminate Bjelke-Petersen's commission until Sir Joh was defeated in the legislature.
 The situation where Queensland had a "Premier who is not leader" and the National Party a "Leader who is not Premier" only ended after four days when Bjelke-Petersen retired and finally handed the post to Ahern on 1 December.
 Ahern also held 8 other ministries including Attorney-General on a temporary basis until he could establish his ministry.